 If you are looking to send your child to a private school, then it is helpful to know which preschools have a track record of sending their graduates to private schools.
 Why is this helpful?
 I think it is helpful because you want to work with preschool directors who are familiar with the private school admissions process.
 Some private schools actually send admissions representatives to preschools to observe applicants in their preschool class and usually, this happens when there are enough children applying from that preschool.
 Plus as a parent, it’s great to have the support from other parents who are going through the same private school admissions process as you are.
 First Presbyterian Church Nursery School and Putnam Indian Field School are two schools that send a lot of their graduates to local private schools like Brunswick, Greenwich Academy and Rye Country Day School.

 Faith-Based Preschools in Greenwich, CT

 If you are looking for a faith-based preschools, Greenwich Catholic School is a good option.
 Chabad of Greenwich Preschool and Temple Sholom Selma Maisel Nursery School are options based on Judaism.

-If you are looking at the preschool price tag and getting sticker shock (especially if you are sending twins or triplets), then the preschool that will give you the best value is Greenwich Christian Preschool.
+If you are looking at the preschool price tag and getting sticker shock (especially if you are sending twins or triplets), then the Greenwich preschool that will give you the best value is Greenwich Christian Preschool.
 Their tuition is almost half the price of most preschools in Greenwich CT.
 Another option is the Cos Cob Community Preschool offered by the Town of Greenwich Department of Parks and Recreation.
 It is the least expensive preschool program in Greenwich.

 If you are looking for a Montessori program in Greenwich for your child then you should look into Whitby School.
 Whitby School takes children as young 18 months.
 And you can actually keep your child there until 8th grade.